kevynsax/articles/how_to_create_a_docker_for_your_react_project/english.md

-###How to create a Dockerfile for your React Project
+##How to create a Docker for your React Project

 The idea here is to use a multiple build step using [node](https://nodejs.org/en/) and [nginx](https://www.nginx.com/) images to build and serve your project

-Here are the steps for our project
+Here are the steps to create our Docker container with our React project

 First we will create a project using [create-react-app](https://github.com/facebook/create-react-app)